top of page

 Invoices are now the primary proof of transactions for goods and services.

-• Submit BIR Form 1906 (Authority to Print Invoices) via ORUS or at your RDO
+• Submit BIR Form 1906 (Authority to Print Invoices) via ORUS or at your RDO.

-• Have your invoices printed by a BIR-accredited printer
+• Have your invoices printed by a BIR-accredited printer.

-• Note for Professionals: Some LGUs may require a Professional Tax Receipt (PTR) from the City Treasurer, renewed annually.
+Some LGUs may require a Professional Tax Receipt (PTR) from the City Treasurer, renewed annually.
 Fees vary per city or municipality.

-Important Update: Official Receipts are now supplementary documentation.
+Official Receipts are now supplementary documentation.
 Invoices are what the BIR recognizes as primary.

 Step 5: SSS, PhilHealth, and Pag-IBIG